-The first Tur Langton Village Hall was two old Army huts, placed on a paddock of Spring Farm in 1920, owned by Mr Watts (Nora's father) at that time.
+The first Tur Langton Village Hall consisted of two old Army huts, placed on a paddock of Spring Farm in 1920, owned by Mr Watts (Nora's father) at that time.

 Spring Farm was sold to Merton College in 1936, although the Village Hall was allowed to remain on the land.